PerchSecurity/perch-client/README.md

 # perch-client
-A python client and CLI for Perch Security API
+A CLI for Perch Security

 ## Requirements